 Personal Value Proposition Statement Letter Examples

 What is a value proposition when you're job hunting?
 In the business world, a value proposition is a summary of why a consumer should buy a company’s product.
-In a job search, a value proposition is a summary of why an employer should hire a job seeker.
+It's more or less the same in a job search, except instead of a product, you're advertising your skills as a worker.
+A value proposition is a summary of why an employer should hire a job seeker.

 Writing and sending out a value proposition letter to prospective employers is a great way to demonstrate what makes you a unique candidate, and how you can add value to a company.